Be Charitable

 In short, businesses and charities should basically be run the same.
 The main differences are in how you manage money and how you count success.

 Although this is a business book, we truly believe that a life with family and charity as the core is better than a life focused on business.
 Our goal is to teach you how to get the best out of both.
-We want you and as many other people, companies, and organizations as possible to produce as much as possible, so more spare money and time is created to help other people and causes when you aren’t spending quality time with family and friends.
+We want you and as many other people, companies, and organizations as possible to produce as much as possible, so more spare money and time are created to help other people and causes when you aren’t spending quality time with family and friends.

 Some people require extra motivation to make more money than what is needed for their family.
 For those people, it is important that they learn to appreciate their ability to help the helpless by choosing a charity or cause that can make a real difference in the world.